 The Jazz Project’s “Bellingham Youth Jazz Band” was created in 1997 by musician and educator, Mark Kelly, as a feeder program for the local high school jazz bands.
-The group is currently made up of TWENTY 6th – 11th grade students from Whatcom County middle and high schools.
-Currently (Fall 2016) there are open spots for more trumpet players and a second drummer to complete our roster.
+The group is currently made up of twenty four 6th – 11th grade students from Whatcom County middle and high schools.
 The BYJB meets Wednesday night at the Bellingham Senior Activities Center, where rehearsal space for the group is donated by Whatcom County Parks.

 The BYJB performs about 40 free community concerts annually throughout Whatcom County in local parks, theaters, schools, nursing homes, fairs, dances, and jazz festivals.
 The BYJB learns and recreates the classic American Jazz repertoire of the 1920’s – 1970’s using a standard 18 piece big band format.
 In addition, selected students make up several smaller combos to perform at concerts, and individuals are featured on solos and vocal arrangements.

 The Jazz Project charges tuition ($180 per trimester) and seeks private and public grants and donations from the community.
 Fund raising activities by parents and students supplement the annual budget.
 The Jazz Project (a 501(c)3 non-profit), pays for music, equipment, director salary, scholarships, lessons, clinicians, and all other expenses.
 All contributions to The Jazz Project are tax-deductible.
 Contact Jud Sherwood for more information on how you can support the BYJB.